 If you are looking for the best bowling ball for hook for league play, this option delivers strong backend motion, control, and excellent value in one package.

-The Motiv Evoke Mayhem stands out as one of the best bowling ball for hook on medium to heavy oil.
+The Motiv Evoke Mayhem stands out as one of the best bowling balls for hook on medium to heavy oil.
 It delivers earlier traction while keeping strong backend continuation.

 Its Overload asymmetrical core offers excellent tunability.
 Layout choices can increase or decrease flare, allowing bowlers to control shape and motion.